The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Is ERISA Testing Required for a Solo 401(k) Plan?

 A business owner with no common-law employees, who adopts a Solo 401(k) plan, is generally not required to perform ERISA nondiscrimination testing for the plan.
 This is because there are no non-owner employees.
-In fact, one of the requirements to opening a Solo 401(k) is the absence of full-time employees, other than a spouse or other owner.
+In fact, one of the requirements for opening a Solo 401(k) is the absence of full-time employees, other than a spouse or other owner.

 Key Points